Can you connect powered speakers to an amplifier or can you use active speakers with an amplifier?

 Can You Connect an Amplifier to A Powered Speaker?

 While this is generally inadvisable due to the fact you may likely end up damaging your equipment, you can actually connect an amplifier to powered speakers.
+A better option is to connect your powered speaker to a receiver.

 To do this you need to connect the powered speakers and the amp using XRL cords (more on this in a moment).It’s important to remember that for this to work the line which is fed into the powered speakers must be level with the line going into the amp, so no amplification of signal occurs.